Table of Contents

 5. Bruges Bierfestival, Bruges

 Now in its seventh year this large festival is a huge success.
 With more than 339 beers from 77 brewers, (including plenty of surprises), it takes in the center of one of Europe’s most attractive and best-preserved medieval canal cities, Bruges.
-The 2015 Bruges Bier Festival is scheduled for January 31 & February 1, which means winter and holiday beers are sure to make an appearance.
+The Bruges Bier Festival is scheduled for May 2 & June 2, 2022, skipping 2021.

 6. Brassigaume, Marbehan